cookiecad/Openscad-to-JSCAD-converter/readme.md

 **How it works**
-Openscad code is parsed using the tree-sitter-openscad library. grammarToJscadSyntax.js converts the openscad grammar to jscad syntax.
+Openscad code is parsed using the tree-sitter-openscad library. grammarToJscadSyntax.ts converts the openscad grammar to jscad syntax.
 This is mostly used as a starting point and allows simple mappings to work without additional code.
-More complex syntax conversions are done by overriding the generated syntax in jscadSyntax.js
+More complex syntax conversions are done by overriding the generated syntax in jscadSyntax.ts

 # Other parser / generator tools considered
 Nearly